 Some factors that impact the vacancy rate of your properties in Seattle are beyond your control.
 For example, local amenities and proximity to public transportation can make an entire area more or less desirable.
 An over-saturated real estate market, limited job market, economic downturn, and low-income workforce also affect the rate at which your properties remain occupied.
 That’s why you should do your best to compare your vacancy rate to that of other apartment buildings or rental properties in the specific neighborhood or community where it resides.

 However, there are measures you can take to help improve the vacancy rate of your rental properties in Seattle.
-If your building is outdated, in need of repairs or lacking in onsite amenities, it won’t be as appealing to prospective tenants, which can negatively impact your vacancy rate.
+If your building is outdated, in need of repairs, or lacking in onsite amenities, it won’t be as appealing to prospective tenants, which can negatively impact your vacancy rate.
+Finding ways to keep your tenants happy, on the other hand, will likely improve your vacancy rate.
 Additionally, how you market and advertise the property, as well as the rental rates and other fees you set, can also play a part.

 Improving Your Vacancy Rate in Seattle